yearzendwise/DragFormMaster/replit.md

 - **Email Client Preview**: Replaced raw JSON output with professional email client-style preview showing form submissions as they would appear in notification emails, with option to view technical JSON data separately
 - **Improved Button Spacing**: Added dedicated spacer element (35px height) between form fields and submit/reset buttons in Step 3 preview for clean visual separation and improved user experience
 - **Fixed Textarea Data Processing**: Resolved issue where textarea values were incorrectly processed as boolean false instead of text strings in form submissions, ensuring proper data type handling for all text-based inputs
-- **Theme-Specific Boolean Switch Styling**: Implemented comprehensive theme-aware boolean switch styling for all 10 themes, with each theme having custom track colors, thumb styling, and label colors that match the theme's design aesthetic.
+- **Theme-Specific Boolean Switch Styling**: Implemented comprehensive theme-aware boolean switch styling for all 9 themes, with each theme having custom track colors, thumb styling, and label colors that match the theme's design aesthetic.
 Created ThemedBooleanSwitch component for proper theme integration in form previews
+- **Removed Glassmorphism Theme**: Completely removed the glassmorphism theme from the application including all CSS styling and references to simplify the theme system

-The application now provides 10 comprehensive themes, fully functional drag and drop with compatibility testing, ranging from minimal to luxury designs, offering users extensive customization options while maintaining modern full-stack development practices with type safety throughout, efficient development workflows, and scalable deployment architecture.
+The application now provides 9 comprehensive themes, fully functional drag and drop with compatibility testing, ranging from minimal to luxury designs, offering users extensive customization options while maintaining modern full-stack development practices with type safety throughout, efficient development workflows, and scalable deployment architecture.
 The form builder provides an intuitive interface for creating complex forms without requiring technical knowledge from end users.